-June 30 is fast approaching, but for tradies and other small business owners there is still time to save tax.
-Use our end of financial year (EOFY) checklist to help keep more cash in your pocket.
+30 June is fast approaching, but for tradies and other small business owners there is still time to save tax.

 Introduced in last year’s budget, and running until June 30, 2017, small businesses with an annual turnover of up to $2 million, who are making a profit, can immediately claim deductions on income-producing assets purchased up to the value of $20,000.

 The deduction can be used for each asset that costs less than $20,000, such as a car or computer, whether new or second-hand.
 If your cash flow can’t currently support an asset purchase, consider a business loan from Prospa to fund the purchase.